yunxiaoli2017/coding-notebook/docs/LeetCode/Array/TwoSum.md

 ------
 Note: Possible outputs are bool, one valid answer, all valid answers, all valid answers without duplicate combination
 ### 1. Two Sum
+> Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+>
+> You may assume that each input would have **exactly one solution**, and you may not use the same element twice.

 Use hashtable.
 Time O(n) Space O(n)

 ### 170. Two Sum III - Data structure design